 So, while you are loading up stockpiled food into your cabinets, and can’t fit in all those tins of tomatoes, or, you are staring into the depths of your cobwebbed lined larder, cursing at the aforementioned stockpilers, now is the time to consider whether your cabinets are working for you.
 While you’re homebound, this is the perfect opportunity to reflect on whether the layout of your home is complimenting you and your family, or alternatively, if it needs some tweaking.

 Even though the Exeter Kitchen Store showroom is physically closed, this doesn’t mean you are being abandoned by the EKS team.
 We are here to support you and your project, as well as hopefully provide a welcome distraction.
-We have plenty of channels available for you to communicate with our staff, over email, phone and Skype.
-This allows you to pretty much have a near normal design experience, where you can talk through your ideas and what you want.
+We have plenty of channels available for you to communicate with our staff, over email, phone, Skype, Teams - you name it, we use it!
+This allows you to have a normal design experience, where you can talk through your ideas and what you want.
+Book an appointment today!

 To help you out, we’ve made a list of things you can do to get started in preparation for a new kitchen: